HSBNE/hsbne.github.com/admin/rules.md

             taking a position on the management committee, and left to the general membership to decide any exceptions by a vote.

-        6. Must score 70% or better on an TOEIC test for english skills.
+        6. Must be fluent in the English language.

     3. A candidate must be present at the annual general meeting to be nominated.